andrewstuart/hn/README.md

 Right now it's able to view articles, view comments, and open a page in your default browser, all done directly from the site using goquery (jquery-like library for Go), goncurses, and xdg-open for opening pages.

-It's really not much, but I like it because I can view and interact with things a bit faster in the terminal.

-It's also got a clunky REST API that can be started via the -s option.
-I'd intended to do some caching so I could expose an API publicly, but shortly after that, HN came out with their own API.
-I don't really plan to do much with the API in the future.

 ![Story view](https://raw.github.com/andrewstuart/hn/master/readme/stories.png)

 ![Comment view](https://raw.github.com/andrewstuart/hn/master/readme/comments.png)